mozerpol/NotesFromLearning/FPGAsForDummies/README.md

 *Hard IP* - is anything that is circuitry that is hard-wired and etched (pol.
 *wytrawiony*) into silicon to do only one thing and do it well.
 Things like processors, DSP blocks, and high speed transceivers.
+5. Verifying the system design
+6. Mapping the system into FPGA hardware
+7. Trying out the design in the system